fengdai/AlertDialogPro/README.md

 2. **alertdialogpro-theme-holo**

    This a project which contains Holo resources for **AlertDialogPro**.
 Anyone who wants a Holo theme can include this project as an addition of alertdialogpro-core.
 It has two default Holo themes, ```AlertDialogProTheme.Holo``` and ```AlertDialogProTheme.Holo.Light```.
 The only thing you need to do is choose a theme from the two, and add it to your application's theme XML file.
-Your dialog will looks the same "Holo" across almost versions of Android backward to 3.0.
+Your dialog will looks the same "Holo" across almost versions of Android backward to API level 3.
    1. Specify **AlertDialogPro**'s theme with attribute ```alertDialogProTheme```:

       ```xml